 A banjo strums, a gun is cocked, eyes narrow and two clans square off in a new round of a century-old feud.
 The DEA can’t stop it.
 The FBI can’t stop it.
 The local sheriff is part of it.
 But then, a retired Marine comes to find his roots in the Appalachian hills.
 He may be the one to finally end the violence.

 From Moonshine Cove Publishing

-There is the Army’s World War II Counterintelligence Corps.
-I grew up with the stories my father and his “spook” buddies told.
-The best tales were always the ones very late at night on the last bottle of schnapps.
+The Army’s World War II Counterintelligence Corps: I grew up with the stories my father and his “spook” buddies told very late at night on the last bottle of schnapps.
 I remember them all: The capture of Nazi Generals in North Africa, battling the Nazi Werewolf terror cells, rescuing Concentration Camp survivors and recovering stolen treasure.
 I remember every word.

 Heavy Jets aviation came to large transports in the 1960’s and the world shrank.
 Intercontinental air supply made it possible to fight the Vietnam War 10,000 miles away as though it was next door.
 It also spawned a new breed of iconoclastic aviators who earned a reputation that hasn’t been lived down to this day.